 Oregon's landlord tenant laws maintain that landlords have the following rights.
 A right to:

-• Evict a tenant for failing to comply with the provisions of the lease agreement, including not paying rent in full or on time
+• Evict a tenant for failing to comply with the provisions of the lease, including not paying rent in full or on time

-• Draft a lease agreement that’s in accordance with all relevant laws.
+• Draft a lease that’s in accordance with all relevant laws.

 • Require tenants to pay a security deposit prior to moving in.